it-dept-cis/RABET-V-Pilot/docs/source/README.md

 ## Steering Committee

 The RABET-V Pilot Program is guided by a steering committee comprised of election officials, election technology providers, and other election infrastructure stakeholders.
-We will add steering committee member information below as we confirm members:

   - Aaron Wilson, Sr. Director of Election Security at The Center for Internet Security (CIS) - Steering Committee Chair